Over 80,000 Canadians are affected by cerebral palsy and it is the most common physical disability in childhood.

 CEREBRAL PALSY CANADA NETWORK

-The network is actively working on the development of a National Strategy for Cerebral Palsy to ensure that all Canadians with cerebral palsy and their families have full and equitable access to the resources they need.
+The network is actively working to ensure that all Canadians with cerebral palsy, their families and caregivers have full and equitable access to the

 Increased knowledge and understanding of disability issues in each province